 Even with the straightforward approach of this procedure, it is still subject to potential complications.
 This includes the following:

 Every operation will always have that risk for infection because the break in skin integrity can always serve as its portal of entry.
 In some cases, this can be mild, while it can be fatal in some.
-Through the observance of strict surgical technique, the surgical team can prevent infection during the procedure.
+Through the observance of strict surgical techniques, the surgical team can prevent infection during the procedure.

-Nipple sensation may be partially or totally impaired.
+Nipple sensation may be partially or impaired.
 In most cases, this may be permanent, while others gradually regain sensation over time.

 There is a possibility that nipples can go back to being inverted again.
 This can be corrected with another surgery.

 You can already resume your usual activities the following day.
 However, it is important that you protect your nipples from any trauma.
-Some surgeons specify that patient should avoid aggressive physical activities or contact sports for at least 4 weeks after the procedure.
+Some surgeons specify that patients should avoid aggressive physical activities or contact sports for at least 4 weeks after the procedure.